emad-elsaid/firehose/website/docs/guide/introduction.md

 # Introduction

-Firehose is a type-safe event processing framework for Go that enables you to build composable event pipelines with conditional execution, hierarchical rules, and middleware support.
+Firehose is a type-safe event processing framework for Go that enables you to build composable event pipelines with conditional execution and middleware support.

 ## The Problem